koroshero/pdsnd_github/README.md

 ### Notes
 I recommend that you use a jupyter notebook while you are testing the code it is easer and much cleaner.

+in the file bikeshare.py I wrote a simple way to handel the program, I do recommend that you add some feature in the future.

+no OOP where implminted.